 On 5 February 2009, the Council of Australian Governments agreed that further work needed to be done to nationalise regulation of the legal profession in Australia and the National Legal Profession Reform Project was established.
 Background papers of the project are available at ag.gov.au.

 The introduction of a uniform system of legal profession regulation has been a goal of the Law Council of Australia.
 Victoria and New South Wales adopted the Uniform Law on 1 July 2015.
 This was considered to be a significant milestone towards a truly national profession, and a positive example of the profession taking a leadership role in setting its own standards.

 The Law Council has produced a fact sheet which provides an overview of the arrangements that applies to interstate practitioners when practising in New South Wales and Victoria from 1 July 2015.

-The Law Society of Western Australia fully endorses the adoption of the Legal Profession Uniform Law and has campaigned for it since 2014.
-See Briefing Paper here for more details.
+The Law Society of Western Australia fully endorses the adoption of the Legal Profession Uniform Law in our State and has campaigned for it since 2014.
+See the Briefing Paper here for more details.